 The establishment of Centers in selected areas of the University increases the University's research activity, enhances its response to the needs of the larger community, and facilitates collaborative and interdisciplinary research projects which involve faculty from several departments and schools (see SMU Policy Number: 6.22).

-Perkins School of Theology is home to four Centers approved by the SMU Provost for teaching and research.
+Perkins School of Theology is home to five Centers approved by the SMU Provost for teaching and research.

 :: The central mission of the Center for the Study of Latino/a Christianity and Religions is to promote a deeper understanding of the varieties of religious life and expression within the Latino/a communities in the United States and in Latin America.
 Building upon the rich history of its Mexican American Program, Perkins seeks to strengthen its engagement with Latino/a realities through its educational programs, the generation and conduct of research, and the dissemination of knowledge.
 The director is Hugo Magallanes, associate professor of Christianity and Cultures.